mshojaei77/Awesome-Fine-tuning/README.md

 | `gemma_2_axolotl.ipynb` (**Gemma**) | Axolotl | Axolotl | General | [gemma_2_axolotl.ipynb](https://github.com/mshojaei77/Awesome-Fine-tuning/blob/main/gemma_2_axolotl.ipynb) | Fine-tuning Gemma 2 model using the Axolotl library. |
 | `gemma2(2b)_fc_ft.ipynb` (**Gemma**) | Full Fine-tuning |  | General | [gemma2(2b)_fc_ft.ipynb](https://github.com/mshojaei77/Awesome-Fine-tuning/blob/main/gemma2(2b)_fc_ft.ipynb) | Full fine-tuning of Gemma 2 2B model. |
 | `gemma_2b_qlora.ipynb` (**Gemma**) | QLoRA |  | General | [gemma_2b_qlora.ipynb](https://github.com/mshojaei77/Awesome-Fine-tuning/blob/main/gemma_2b_qlora.ipynb) | Fine-tuning Gemma 2B model using QLoRA. |

-## Contribution Guide

-We highly encourage contributions to expand this resource list!
-If you have a notebook or resource related to fine-tuning any LLM, please contribute by following these steps:

-1.  **Fork this repository.**
-2.  **Add a new row to the `Fine-tuning Resources Table`** in `readme.md` with the following information:
-    *   **Model:** The specific model name (e.g., `gemma-2b`, `Llama-3-8B`).
-Ideally, use the exact model name from Hugging Face Hub or the original source.  *(Please indicate the Model Family in the Model name for clarity, like `model_name (Model Family)`)*
-    *   **Method:** The fine-tuning method used (e.g., LoRA, QLoRA, Full Fine-tuning, ORPO, Distributed Finetuning, Function Calling, Custom Vocabulary, Translation, General, Faster Finetuning).
-    *   **Library:** The library used for fine-tuning (e.g., Axolotl, LLaMA-Factory, TRL, Unsloth, LitGPT, XTuner, CALM, JORA, TorchTune, Hugging Face, PyTorch, Keras, PyTorch/XLA).
-If no specific library is used, leave it blank.
-    *   **Dataset Type:**  The type of dataset used for fine-tuning (e.g., Chat, Translation, Summarization, Code Generation, Instruction Following, Detection Dataset, Examples).
-Use "General" if it's a broadly applicable notebook.
-    *   **Notebook:** A direct link to your notebook.
-Preferably host notebooks in a public repository like GitHub or Google Colab.
-    *   **Description:** A concise and informative description of the notebook, highlighting what it demonstrates or the task it achieves.

-3.  **Submit a Pull Request** with your changes.

-By contributing, you will help make this repository an even more valuable and comprehensive resource for the LLM community!
-Let's collaborate and build the best Awesome-Fine-tuning list together!